-Record Store Day is a celebration of the independent record store and its cultural impact, from the shop clerk showcasing the best local releases to hardcore collectors digging for rarities to the vinyl newbie just starting their journey.
+Record Store Day is a celebration of the independent record store and its cultural impact, from hardcore collectors digging for rarities to vinyl newbies just starting their journey.

 When is Record Store Day 2022?

-Record Store Day 2021 was split into two Saturdays this summer.
-The second drop is coming up on July 17 and the first drop on June 12 already saw massive record sales.
-Historically, Record Store Day fell in April.
-However, in response to the ongoing COVID-19 pandemic, RSD organizers planned separate socially distanced events in 2021 to accommodate smaller crowds (and keep you coming back for more).
+Historically, the main Record Store Day event falls in April and for the first time in two years, RSD is back in the spring!
+In response to the ongoing COVID-19 pandemic, RSD organizers planned separate, socially distanced events throughout 2020 and 2021 to accommodate smaller crowds (and keep you coming back for more).

 How does Record Store Day work?

-Since 2008, artists and labels schedule the release of exclusive new content or coveted reissues, which is coordinated by the Record Store Day organizers.
-Inventory will vary depending on where you live or shop.
-Your favorite record store — whether it’s the local brick-and-mortar or your go-to shop on Discogs — will request items through the RSD team, but that doesn’t guarantee that the store will get enough for everyone who wants one.
+Artists and labels will schedule the release of exclusive new content or coveted reissues, which is organized by the Record Store Day crew.
+Inventory will vary greatly depending on where you live or shop.
+Your favorite record store — whether it’s the local brick-and-mortar or your go-to shop on Discogs — will request items from RSD, but that doesn’t guarantee that the store will get enough for everyone who wants one.

 Where can I buy RSD 2022 releases online?

 Finding Record Store Day releases online will be easier than in previous years.
 Starting in 2020, record stores were allowed to list their RSD inventory online on the afternoon of the physical drop.

 The following suggestions will help you navigate RSD virtually:

 - Check your favorite record store’s website for an online shop and reach out to confirm when they will be listing RSD titles online.